 - J. G. Devoe, American Republican politician, Alternate Delegate to Republican National Convention from Texas, 1912

-- Fred W. DeVoe, American Democrat politician, Candidate for U.S. Representative from New Jersey 3rd District, 1926
+- Fred W. DeVoe, American Democratic Party politician, Candidate for U.S. Representative from New Jersey 3rd District, 1926

 - Elijah Devoe, American politician, Member of New York State Assembly from Cayuga County, 1818-19, 1825